StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 RETURN Method, c2.name as Victim
 ```

 6) Daenerys Stormborn of House Targaryen, the First of Her Name, Queen of the Andals and the First Men, Protector of the Seven Kingdoms, the Mother of Dragons, the Khaleesi of the Great Grass Sea, the Unburnt, the Breaker of Chains or shortened to "Daenerys Targaryen" in our database is by far the biggest killer on the show.
-Let's list all the episodes she killed in as well with characters she killed.
+Let's list all the episodes she killed in as well as characters she killed.

 ```opencypher
 MATCH (c:Character {name: 'Daenerys Targaryen'})-[k:Killed]->(c2:Character)